Growing kale,or how to get 16000% return on your investment

 Reason #1.
 Taste

 Reason #2.
-Vitamin content
+Health benefits of kale -Vitamin content

 Planting kale is like growing bottles of vitamins in your own backyard.
 It’s mind blowing how many vitamins , minerals, and healthy proteins kale provides (check it out here).
 However, the vitamin content of commercially grown foods is diminished due to transportation, long storage, and exhausted soil.
 Two days after it is harvested, up to 50% of vitamins in kale get destroyed.
 Organically grown kale needs to be transported and stored too, sometimes for even longer periods, due to its price.
 Grabbing a leaf from your backyard ensures the shortest distance to your mouth – and no vitamin loss.
 If you have to suffer through eating kale, at least suffer for a good reason!

 Reason #3.
-No pesticides.
+Growing kale without pesticides.

 Green leafy vegetables are among the top most contaminated plants used for food.
 This is not because they require more pesticides, but because their surface area exposed to chemicals is bigger than that of other fruits and veggies.
 Spinach, salad greens, and kale are much better eaten organic.
 Once you consider the cost of organic kale, however, you may be compelled to read the rest of my reasons to start growing it.
 In Ontario, you are likely to pay $1 per leaf.